dionkodhyat/freshworks-evaluation/README.md

 ## How to run the app

 I have deployed the server and database to Heroku to simplify the setup process.
+The application front-end can be tested easily without needing to setup the backend.
 However, I have wrote down a guide down below to setup and run a server on the local machine.
-Either clone the repo or down oad the zip file.
+Either clone the repo or download the zip file.
 Then on the terminal, ensure you are on the `myapp` directory.

 ### Running the Client